SantiagoSantafe/CPSProject/documentation.md

 sudo apt install ros-jazzy-cv-bridge python3-opencv
 ```

+---

 ### Problem 2: Timestamp Synchronization

+#### Symptom
-**Symptom:** After fixing the resolution, RTAB-Map still failed with `[WARN] ...
-Did not receive data since 5 seconds!` and `[WARN] ...
-The time difference between rgb and depth frames is high`.
+After fixing the resolution, RTAB-Map still failed with:
+- `[WARN] ...
+Did not receive data since 5 seconds!`
+- `[WARN] ...
+The time difference between rgb and depth frames is high`

+#### Cause
-**Cause:** When replaying a rosbag, nodes process data as fast as possible, but the timestamps in the bag are from the past.
+When replaying a rosbag, nodes process data as fast as possible, but the timestamps in the bag are from the past.
 The system must be told to use the "simulated" clock from the bag file, not the current system time.

-**Solution:**
+#### Solution
-- Play the rosbag using the `--clock` flag.
+- Play the rosbag using the `--clock` flag
-- Launch RTAB-Map with the `use_sim_time:=true` parameter.
+- Launch RTAB-Map with the `use_sim_time:=true` parameter

-#### Fix 2.1: use_sim_time Workflow
+#### Standard Workflow
-This became the new standard workflow:

 **Terminal 1: Play Rosbag**
 ```bash
 ros2 bag play lab_environment --clock
 ```

 **Terminal 2: Run Resize Node**
 ```bash
 python3 ~/resize_depth.py
 ```

 **Terminal 3: Run RTAB-Map**
 ```bash
 ros2 launch rtabmap_launch rtabmap.launch.py \
     args:="--delete_db_on_start" \